juanuys/juanuys.github.io/_posts/2018-06-27-rethrow-errors-on-firebase.md

 # Conclusion

 If an error happens in your Firebase trigger business logic, and you `catch` at any point in your Promise chain, you must either recover from the error, or re-throw the error so that Firebase can exit with the error status.

-This will help your frontend clients get the correct signals and take the user down the appropriate recovery paths.